briceicle/elance-crawler/README.md

 There are two examples, *one.js* and *many.js*.
 One takes a single url, parses it, and the saves it upon request.

 ## Performance
-I have not tested past 3 seconds throttle per page.
-Not blocked from Elance.
+- Each page yields 25 job listings, the throttle at 300 (3 seconds) per request it was not blocked from Elance.
 Should you be blocked see features below.
+At this pace you would index the entirety of Elance active job listings (24,629 at the time of this commit) every 49.25 hours, so roughly every two days.
+- Each page is scraped, parse, and saved to the database from a micro instance in the EAST region in 0.4 seconds.

 ## Development
 1. I would suggest setting up a logging server.
 The code is basically there just need to add the push to the server.